matheuscoelhomalta/chrome-extension-starter-vite/README.md

 ## Notes

 - Content script matching can be configured in `manifest.ts` to target specific sites instead of `<all_urls>`
-- Tailwind CSS is included by default but can be removed if not needed
+- Tailwind CSS 4.x is included by default but can be removed if not needed
-- The project uses TypeScript for better development experience and type safety
+- The project uses TypeScript 5.7+ for better development experience and type safety
 - Hot Module Replacement (HMR) is enabled for faster development
+- Using latest Vite 6.x for optimal build performance

 ## Contributing